What is Medicare Part C?

 • If you are enrolled in both Medicare and Medicaid

-• If you qualify for low-income subsidy
+• If you qualify for a low-income subsidy

 • If you lose creditable drug coverage from your employer